Jose Concepcion Maristela Sr.: Criminal investigation service and political career

 Before entering into the CIS, in 1957, Maristela served as a Provincial Commander and Director of the Rizal Police Provincial Office.

-During the 1960s, Maristela headed the Criminal Investigation Service (CIS) in the Philippines.
-Maristela was said to have appointed many "special agents" during his tenure, heading the CIS.
+Beginning in January 1962, Maristela headed the Criminal Investigation Service (CIS) in the Philippines.
+Maristela was said to have appointed many "special agents" during his tenure heading the CIS.

 In 1963, president Diosdado Macapagal formally announced to the country that Maristela would be running as the Liberal Party candidate for mayor in the City of Caloocan.

 After retiring from the CIS, Maristela engaged in intelligence-gathering for Malacañang (Office of the President).
-According to historian Joseph Scalice, who cited academic Mark R. Thompson, Maristela managed to become a mole within the Workshop Group formed by Senator Sergio Osmeña Jr., defeated Liberal presidential candidate in 1969, and inform president Marcos in the early 1970s of the group's covert plans to assassinate him by hiring foreign contract killers.
+According to historian Joseph Scalice, who cited academic Mark R. Thompson, Maristela managed to become a mole within the Workshop Group, formed by defeated Liberal presidential candidate Sergio Osmeña Jr. around the time of the 1969 election, and inform president Marcos of the group's covert plans in the early 1970s to assassinate him using foreign contract killers.

-Maristela died in 1979, at his home in Antipolo, Philippines.
+Maristela died on June 1, 1979, at his home in Antipolo, Philippines.